 - Recall: the app resurfaces each card right when you're about to forget it (spaced repetition).

-The stack of cards you build becomes a one-of-a-kind asset that stores your tacit knowledgenobody can copy.
+The stack of cards you build stores tacit knowledge nobody else can copy, because it records what you personally got wrong and then fixed.
 In Nadella's words, it's your personal "IP."
-Tools and models may change, but this memory loop is yours.
-That is your sovereignty in the age of AI.
+Tools and models may change, but this memory loop stays yours.

 A learning loop starts with each individual

 What Nadella wants is a world where value spreads to everyone (a stable equilibrium).
-And that world, in the end, starts with each person owning their own learning loop.
+That world starts with each person owning their own learning loop, since a company's loop is only the loops of the people inside it.

 Keep handing your value to AI?
 Or start spinning your own learning loop today?
-Memly is free to try, no credit card, 120 free credits.
+Memly is free to try, no credit card.

 For the big picture of AI-powered memorization, see what AI-powered memorization support is, and for growing alongside AI, see Learning in the Age of AI.